braph-software/MemoryCapacity/README.md

 ## Software compilation

 The compiled version of the software is already provided in this repository under "braph2memorycapacity" folder.
-However, if you would like to compile the software again (for example, after implementing new functionalities in BRAPH 2.0, or adding new pipelines) you will need to run the [braph2memorycapacity_genesis.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2genesis/braph2genesis.m) file.
-This will re-generate "braph2memorycapacity" folder which can be used as explained above. **WARNING**: To ensure a successful compilation, the folder "braph2memorycapacity" should be erased and all of its dependencies should be removed from the MATLAB path.
+However, if you would like to compile the software again (for example, after implementing new functionalities in BRAPH 2.0, or adding new pipelines) you will need to run the [braph2memorycapacity_genesis.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2memorycapacity_genesis.m) script.
+This will re-generate "braph2memorycapacity" folder which can then be used as explained above. **WARNING**: To ensure a successful compilation, the folder "braph2memorycapacity" should be erased and all of its dependencies should be removed from the MATLAB path.
 This folder will be regenerated after succesfull compilation.